 In the event that any of our manufacturers fails to comply with such requirements or to perform its obligations to us in relation to quality, timing or otherwise, or if our supply of components or other materials becomes limited or interrupted for other reasons, we may be forced to manufacture the materials ourselves, for which we currently do not have the capabilities or resources, or enter into an agreement with another third party, which we may not be able to do on commercially reasonable terms, if at all.
 In particular, any replacement of our manufacturers could require significant effort and expertise because there may be a limited number of qualified replacements.
 In some cases, the technical skills or technology required to manufacture our product candidates may be unique or proprietary to the original manufacturer and we may have difficulty transferring such skills or technology to another third party and a feasible alternative may not exist.
-These factors would increase our reliance on such manufacturer or require us to obtain a license from such manufacturer in order to have another third party manufacture our product candidates.
+These factors would increase our reliance on such manufacturer or require us to obtain a license from such manufacturer in order to have another third party and a feasible alternative may not exist.
 If we elect to or are required to change manufacturers for any reason, we will be required to verify that the new manufacturer maintains facilities and procedures that comply with quality standards and with all applicable regulations and guidelines.
 If any of our current contract manufacturers cannot perform as agreed, we may be required to replace such manufacturers.
 Although we believe that there are several potential alternative manufacturers who could manufacture our product candidates, we may incur added costs and delays in identifying and qualifying any such replacement or be unable to reach agreement with an alternative manufacturer.
-In addition, the COVID-19 pandemic may impact our ability to procure sufficient supplies for the development of our product candidates.
-The extent of this impact will depend on the severity and duration of the spread of the virus, and the